retrievercommunications/cluster-scheduler-demo/ecs/README.md

 After a little while your container should be deployed and start running.

-//TODO normally people will put a load balancer in front so you wouldn't need to know the EC2 instance that it was deployed to.
-You can go to view the Public DNS or IP in the EC2 console and then put ":8080/hello" at the end and open in a browser.
+To access the demo app you'll need to go to view the Public DNS or IP of the single instance in the cluster in the EC2 console and then put ":8080/hello" at the end and open in a browser.

     e.g. http://ec2-52-63-164-215.ap-southeast-2.compute.amazonaws.com:8080/hello

+**Note**: Normally people will put a load balancer in front so you wouldn't need to know the EC2 instance that it was deployed to.

 If successful you should see: